HIT2GAP-EU-PROJECT/BEMOnt/docs/chapter_3/IntroductionBuildingInfrastructure.md

 - the **IfcHvacDomain** (for elements that are used to describe heat, ventilation and air- conditioning systems), **IfcElectricalDomain** (for elements related with electricity production/consumption/storage).
 All the elements of interest are accessible under the **IfcFlowStorageDevice, IfcFlowMovingDevice, IfcFlowController, IfcFlowTerminal, IfcFlowTreatmentDevice** and **IfcEnergyConversionDevice** classes.

-Additionally, the Haystack (http://project-haystack.org) data model has been identified as a high-potential model to develop a common vocabulary for the monitoring of buildings.
+Additionally, the Haystack[@Haystack2017] data model has been identified as a high-potential model to develop a common vocabulary for the monitoring of buildings.
 While this model is not presented as a web semantic ontology, it has been integrated as a complement of the ifcOwl model.

 The original ifcOwl has also been enhanced with additional information: